ucl-codec/cloud_infrastructure/docs/administration/configuration-files.md

 ## Network

 - `name_prefix`: Prefix used to name the CloudFormation stacks.
 Must be unique in your account
-- `site_name`: Human readable name for the Researcher Node; only used in descriptions
+- `site_description`: Human readable name for the Researcher Node; only used in descriptions
 - `domain_name`: The private hosted zone domain name that researchers will use to access resources while connected to the VPN.
 For example, if `domain_name` is `passianfl.researcher`, then researchers will access jupyter at `http://jupyter.passianfl.researcher`